-In Q4 of 2013, an independent firm conducted a survey of former Mercy residents, similar in scope to the former resident study conducted in 2008, to determine how successfully Mercy is fulfilling its mission.
+In Q4 of 2018, an independent firm conducted a survey of former Mercy residents, similar in scope to the former resident surveys conducted in 2008 and 2013, to determine how successfully Mercy’s residential homes are fulfilling our mission.

 - Average age of entry to Mercy is 21-22 years old.
 (This statistic represents all Mercy former residents, not just respondents.)

 - Furthermore, these results were independent of the home location in which a young woman resided during her time at Mercy, which suggests that the effects of the program are transferable to multiple locations.